jacobdensford/jacobdensford.com/fell/running-the-game.md

 ## Extended Tests

 Some tests require more time and effort, and thus require more than one passed test to accomplish.
-Tell how many the **extended test** will require, then player characters roll as normal.
+Tell how many the **extended test** will require, then protagonist characters roll as normal.
 They may repeat the roll to add additional passes once they've dealt with any trouble.

 ## Protection

 Protection should never, or very rarely, be increased beyond 3.

-## Nonplayer Characters
+## Non-Protagonist Characters

-**Nonplayer Characters** (or NPCs) can be townsfolk, hirelings, monsters, or anything in between.
+**Non-protagonist characters** (or NPCs) can be townsfolk, hirelings, monsters, or anything in between.

 All NPCs should have a **name**, a flavorful **description**, and a **drive**.